 9. Go out or do fun activities together

 Take your child out often.
 Educational trips such as museums encourage their curiosity and children begin to develop inquisitional minds.
 Libraries are great places to spend a day at, reading is essential for healthy development.

 A library membership might just be what they need for a stimulating day.
 Afternoons at parks, playing games in the fresh air will do their body as well as mind good.
 Playing educational games, like Scrabble will encourage them to learn in the spirit of competition.

 10. Allow their interests to develop

-If your child is interested in an activity, encourage them to develop it.
+Encourage your child to develop the activity they are interested in.
 If they display a fondness for music, ask them if they’d like to learn to play an instrument.
 Encourage them to develop projects of their own, and better yet, try to get involved in it.

 Keeping a child motivated might seem difficult, but it is far easier than most people think.
-It is so important that a child is motivated at all times.
 Don’t shy away from failure, have a strong relationship with your child and let their curiosity foster!
 Most of all, be an inspiration to them.

 Looking forward to our parenting workshop, simply call us at 95.5511.5533 or email us at [email protected]